 However, as a Delta Platinum Medallion, I have to fly 18,000 PQM (Premier Qualifying Miles) on United flights in the first 90 days to extend my United Premier Platinum status for a year.
-It’s worth upgrading when I know I have one long or multiple shorter international trips coming up (ex: 18,000 PQM is one round trip flexible Economy fare from Houston to Singapore, or multiple shorter international itineraries).
+It’s worth upgrading when I know I have one long or multiple shorter international trips coming up (ex: 18,000 PQM is one round trip flexible Economy fare from Houston to Singapore).

 Based on my plans for the year, and the fact that much of my travel is backloaded, it seems like the best option is to activate the status match after July 1 because then the status – after flying the 18,000 PQMs – extends until Jan.
 2021.

-Triple the miles you earn on every United purchase with the Chase Sapphire Reserve, our favorite premium travel card on the market.
-50,000 bonus points available ($725 towards travel through the Chase Ultimate Rewards portal), and, as we’ve already mentioned, the points can be transferred to multiple airline partners!
+Double the miles you earn on every United purchase with the Chase Sapphire Preferred® Card, our favorite premium travel card on the market.
+60,000 bonus points available ($725 towards travel through the Chase Ultimate Rewards portal), and, as we’ve already mentioned, the points can be transferred to multiple airline partners!

 - Marriott Rewards Levels: Choosing Benefits

 - Delta Boarding Zones Change: Business Travelers Get Shafted

 - Which Airline Delivers The Best Consulting Business Travel Experience?